msolo/iMavis/docs/help.md

+---
+{
+  "IncludeTOC": true,
+}
+---

 # Mavis AAC Help

 Mavis AAC has a few features designed to make composing messages easier.

-This application was designed and built for a specific person who was a very competent typist, but who also possessed a distinct antipathy for computing technology.
+This application was originally designed and built for a specific person who was a very competent typist, but who also possessed a distinct antipathy for computing technology.

 The default settings and capabilities were strongly influenced by her needs and abilities as well as my best guesses on how to make living with this technology easier for her.
 There are many possible ways to modify and improve the software for specific needs.

 # Text To Speech Intro

 You can be lazy.
-Text to speech does not care about capitalization and usually doesn't care much about homophones either - their, they're and there are all pronounced about the same.
+Text to speech does not care about capitalization and usually doesn't care much about homophones either - *their*, *they're* and *there* are all pronounced about the same.

 Sometimes there are subtle differences with some punctuation, like hyphens and commas.
+It might be noticeable, but is generally not distracting.

 Unfortunately, right now most of the voices don't recognize the difference between `"Hello."`, `"Hello?"` and `"Hello!"` -- that's a current limitation of the Apple Speech synthesizer.

 If there is a persistent problem, there are ways to tweak pronunciation inside the voice synthesizer.
-See the section on **Pronunciations**.
+See the section on [Fixing Pronunciations](#fixing-pronunciations) for me details.

 # Keyboard Navigation

-You shouldn’t need to use menus with Mavis most of the time.
+You shouldn’t need to use menus with Mavis AAC most of the time.
 Hunting through menus takes your fingers off the home row and ends up slowing you down.

 Whatever you type in the composition text will be spoken when you press **Return**.